theresa-de-ocampo/azure-documentation/05-function-apps.md

 ![Your storage account has no network access restrictions.
 If you'd like to configure network security, either opt for a new storage account or select an existing storage account with network security.](assets/05-function-apps/03-network-access-restrictions.png)

 When you select a storage account for a Flex Consumption Plan, Azure recommends one with network security enabled.
-This is because Flex is designed for more secure cases, often involcing VNET integration.
+This is because Flex is designed for more secure cases, often involving VNET integration.
 The message is just a guidance prompt saying "We recommend you use a storage account that can be locked down for security."
 If you use an existing storage used by other resources, it might limit you from performing isolation in the future.

 ### Resource Authentication